 An infrared (Infrared Illuminated) camera picks up infrared light which is invisible to the human eye as it has a longer wavelength than visible light.

 Cameras try to generate their own reflected light by projecting a beam of near-infrared energy that their imager can see when it bounces off an object.
-I2 cameras still rely on reflected light to make an image, so they have the same limitations as any other night vision camera that depends on reflected light energy – short range, and poor contrast.
+IR cameras still rely on reflected light to make an image.
+So they have the same limitations as any other night vision camera which depends on reflected light energy.
+Short range, and poor contrast.

 Thermal Imaging Cameras

 Thermal imagers make pictures from heat, not visible light.
 Heat (also called infrared, or thermal, energy) and light are both parts of the electromagnetic spectrum, but a camera that can detect visible light won’t see thermal energy, and vice versa.